 (or your own Exception

-child class) to create a notification for users when they encounter an issue.
+child class) will create a notification for users when they encounter an issue.
+The following code will create the error notification shown below:

 raise Exception("Put a user friendly error message here.
 Typically suggest an action or explain what the user may have done wrong")